 Included in the offer are:

-– 24 nights of accommodation (plus one night in a train) in simple but good hotels and guesthouses, on the basis of bed & breakfast and in double rooms
+– all accommodation in simple but good hotels and guesthouses, on the basis of bed & breakfast and in double rooms

 – all transfers in by car/minibus and train

-– services of English speaking guides during all excursions in Uzbekistan and in Almaty & Astana
+– services of English speaking guides during all excursions in Uzbekistan, Tajikistan and in Almaty & Astana

-– entrance tickets for all nature parks, museums and sites according to the program in Uzbekistan & Kazakhstan
+– entrance tickets for all nature parks, museums and sites according to the program in Uzbekistan, Tajikistan & Kazakhstan

 – transfers airport-hotel-airport at the start and finish of the program

 – visa support for Turkmenistan